hactar-is/flask-frink/docs/source/index.rst

 About
 -----

 Frink is a super basic ORM-like thing for using RethinkDB in Flask, built on top of Schematics.
-It has built in compatibility with :ref:`flask-security`.
+Flask-Frink adds Flask and :ref:`flask-security` compatibility.

 ..
 WARNING::